Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

         sudo apt-get install libdb-dev libdb++-dev

-See the section "Disable-wallet mode" to build Bitcoin ABC without wallet.
+See the section "Disable-wallet mode" to build DeVault without wallet.

 Optional (see --with-miniupnpc and --enable-upnp-default):